zenml-io/zenml/docs/book/guides/class-based-api/train-and-evaluate.md

 Using orchestrator `local_orchestrator` for pipeline `TrainingPipeline`.
 Running pipeline..
 Step `PandasDatasource` has started.
 Step `PandasDatasource` has finished in 0.017s.
-Step `SklearnSplitter` has started.
+Step `ScikitLearnSplitter` has started.
-Step `SklearnSplitter` has finished in 0.013s.
+Step `ScikitLearnSplitter` has finished in 0.013s.
 Step `PandasAnalyzer` has started.
 Step `PandasAnalyzer` has finished in 0.013s.
-Step `SklearnStandardScaler` has started.
+Step `ScikitLearnStandardScaler` has started.
-Step `SklearnStandardScaler` has finished in 0.021s.
+Step `ScikitLearnStandardScaler` has finished in 0.021s.
 Step `TensorflowBinaryClassifier` has started.
 67/67 [==============================] - 0s 2ms/step - loss: 0.5448 - accuracy: 0.7444 - val_loss: 0.4539 - val_accuracy: 0.7500
 Model: "sequential"